 National Federation of the Blind Awards $50,000

-Twelfth Annual Dr. Jacob Bolotin Awards Presented at 2019 Convention
+Eleventh Annual Dr. Jacob Bolotin Awards Presented at 2018 Convention

-Las Vegas, Nevada (July 12, 2019): The National Federation of the Blind (NFB) has presented $50,000 in cash awards to individuals and organizations that are a positive force in the lives of blind people and whose work advances the goal of helping transform their dreams into reality.
-At the National Federation of the Blind annual convention in Las Vegas, the twelfth annual Dr. Jacob Bolotin Awards honored five innovators who are helping blind people live the lives they want.
+Orlando, Florida (July 23, 2018): The National Federation of the Blind (NFB) has presented $50,000 in cash awards to individuals and organizations that are a positive force in the lives of blind people and whose work advances the ultimate goal of helping transform their dreams into reality.
+At the National Federation of the Blind annual convention in Orlando, the eleventh annual Dr. Jacob Bolotin Awards honored six innovators and advocates who are helping blind people live the lives they want.

 Awards of $5,000 were presented to each of the following individuals and organizations:

 - Carol Begay Green of Farmington, New Mexico, who developed a Braille code for the Navajo language and will use the funds to teach the code to blind students and others in the Navajo Nation.

 - Peggy Chong, also known as the blind history lady, who shares stories of notable blind individuals throughout history through her website, books, and articles, and who will use the funds to take research trips to complete more of these profiles.

 - IBUG (iOS Blind User group) of Houston, Texas, a network of volunteers using both in-person and virtual training methods to help blind people learn to use the iPhone and other technologies.

 - Ski for Light, an organization that connects the blind, sighted, and others with disabilities through annual cross-country skiing events.

 - The Tactile Map Automation Project (TMAP) of the Lighthouse for the Blind and Visually Impaired of San Francisco, developers of an automated process that can produce a tactile map of any neighborhood in the United states from an address provided by a user.